load the package

 The idea is the following: assume we have parameter $v \in \mathbb{C}^n$ and suppose we know one solution $x_0$ for our problem.
 We call this a start pair.
 Now take two other (random) parameter values $v_1, v_2 \in \mathbb{C}^n$ and track the solution $x_0$ with a parameter homotopy from $v$ to $v_1$, then from $v_1$ to $v_2$ and then from $v_2$ back to $v$.

-The amazing part is that this loop induces a permutation on all solutions of our system, i.e., even the ones we do not yet know!
-This means that the we can end up with another solution than we started.
+The amazing part is that this loop induces a permutation on all solutions of our system, i.e., even the ones we do not know yet!
+This means that we can end up with another solution than we started.
 By doing this process repeatedly we can recover all solutions!

-The only condition that we need to this is that the loops we construct contain critical points of the parameter space.
+The only condition that we need for this is that the loops we construct contain critical points of the parameter space.

 This sound's great so let's try to solve our example using this technique!
 But how do we obtain a start pair?
 If you do not provide a start pair, HomotopyContinuation.jl will try to generate a start pair by using Newton's method and random search.